nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/ExitSequenceDiagram.puml" alt="ExitSequenceDiagram" />

-`AddressBookParser` creates `ExitCommand`
+`AddressBookParser` creates `ExitCommand`.
-Upon execution, `ExitCommand` gets encapsulates the intent to close the application in `CommandResult`.
+Upon execution, `ExitCommand` encapsulates the intent to close the application in `CommandResult`.

 > **_NOTE:_** `Model` is not invoked here but included for the sake of clarity.